PrincetonUniversity/jobstats/README.md

 # Jobstats and jobstats

-Jobstats is a job monitoring platform composed of data exporters, Prometheus, Grafana and the Slurm database whereas `jobstats` is a command that operates within the Jobstats platform.
+Jobstats is a job monitoring platform composed of data exporters, Prometheus, Grafana and the Slurm database whereas `jobstats` is a command that operates on the Jobstats platform.
 If you are looking to setup the Jobstats platform then [see below](#jobstats-platform).

 ## jobstats

-The jobstats command provides users with a Slurm job efficiency report for a given jobid:
+The `jobstats` command provides users with a Slurm job efficiency report for a given jobid:

 ```
 $ jobstats 39798795